Camilla Luddington: Television

 Luddington has worked mainly in the United States.
 Luddington joined the cast of the Showtime comedy-drama series Californication for its fifth season, playing a nanny.
 She joined the cast of season five of the HBO vampire drama True Blood, as Claudette Crane, a faerie.
 In July 2012, Luddington joined the cast of the ABC medical drama Grey's Anatomy as Dr. Jo Wilson, in a recurring role.
 In June 2013 it was announced that she would be a series regular from season ten onward.
 In October 2012, Luddington appeared on a Halloween special of E!'s fashion programme Fashion Police, alongside a panel of Joan Rivers, Kelly Osbourne, George Kotsiopoulos, and Kris Jenner.

 Tomb Raider

 In June 2012, Crystal Dynamics confirmed Luddington would voice Lara Croft in the video game Tomb Raider.
 Luddington originally went into the audition for Lara thinking she was auditioning for a project called "Cryptids" with a character, which may have been called Sara.
 Luddington reprised the role in the game's sequels, Rise of the Tomb Raider and Shadow of the Tomb Raider.
+As of 2025, Luddington has been replaced as the voice of Lara by Alix Wilton Regan.